-9. Choose the compound(s) that can remove the copper ion in L to give the free [2]catenane:
+9. Out of the following compounds, choose the one(s) that can remove the copper ion in L to obtain the free [2]catenane:

-In [2]catenane L, the copper ion can exist in two oxidation states (+I) or (+II).
-Each of these has a different coordination sphere (tetra- or penta-coordinated, respectively).
+In [2]catenane L, the copper ion can exist in two oxidation states (+I) or (+II), and each of them exhibits a different coordination sphere (tetra- or penta-coordinated, respectively).

-Fig. 2-[2]catenane L states
+Fig. 2 - [2] catenane L states